AI-DM-Foundry/AI-Combat-Assistant-Pf2e/README.md

 # PF2e AI Combat Assistant for Foundry VTT

 An AI-powered combat assistant module for Pathfinder 2e (PF2e) in Foundry Virtual Tabletop.
-This module analyzes the full game state and suggests the best possible action for any creature on their turn, taking into account:
+This tool analyzes the full combat state and recommends the best action for any creature on their turn—PCs or NPCs—automatically considering:

-- Enemies and allies
-- Current conditions and active effects
-- All available actions, spells, and items
+- All usable **actions**, **reactions**, **spells**, **items**, and **feats**
-- Tactical positioning, initiative, and status effects
+- The creature’s **current state** (HP, conditions, resources, effects)
+- **Enemies**, **allies**, **initiative order**, **positioning**, and more

+Designed for **GMs who want smarter, faster combat** or for **players who want guidance**, the assistant runs any creature competently—even ones you've never seen before.

+---

 ## Features

-- Smart tactical suggestions for both PCs and NPCs
-- Deep rules-aware integration with PF2e mechanics
-- Real-time analysis of combat state
+- ✅ Tactical suggestions based on the full Foundry combat state
+- ✅ Rules-aware logic using PF2e-specific traits and keywords
-- Supports context-sensitive actions, spells, items, reactions, and more
+- ✅ Supports player characters, NPCs, monsters, and summons
-- Allows persistent per-character AI instructions
+- ✅ Tracks and uses actions, spell slots, MAP, cooldowns, and conditions
+- ✅ Offers flexible GM control: skip, confirm, override, or steer behavior
-- Accepts temporary per-turn instructions to guide behavior
+- ✅ Optional per-creature instructions to customize behavior
+- ✅ Rich rationale and turn summaries for every decision

+---

 ## Requirements

 - Foundry VTT **v12+**
-- Pathfinder 2e system installed
+- Pathfinder Second Edition (PF2e) game system installed
+- An API key for a supported LLM provider (e.g. OpenAI)

+---

 ## Installation